ionic-team/ionic-docs/docs/api/toast.md

 * Do not require user interaction to dismiss toasts.
 For example, having a "Dismiss" button in the toast is fine, but the toast should also automatically dismiss on its own after a timeout period.
 If you need user interaction for a notification, consider using an [alert](./alert) instead.

 * For toasts with long messages, consider adjusting the `duration` property to allow users enough time to read the content of the toast.

+* If adding buttons to a toast, always provide alternative ways of completing the actions associated with each button.
+This ensures that even if the toast dismisses before a user can read it, they can still complete the actions shown in the toast.

+* Avoid showing a toast with buttons from inside another overlay such as a [modal](./modal).
+Modals and other overlays implement [focus trapping](./modal#focus-trapping) that will prevent screen readers from moving focus to the toast to complete the actions.
+This may be confusing for users since the toast will still be announced by screen readers.
+This is true even if alternative ways of completing the actions associated with each button are implemented.
+Consider creating a [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) within the focus-trapped modal instead of using a toast.

 ## Interfaces